 Close your eyes.
 Move any way you feel.
 Let’s focus on the bones.
 Watch your bones as you move.
 The soft tissues will actually move the bones, but when you pay attention to the bones instead of the muscles, you’ll draw attention to the part that is ‘being carried’.
 Let your soft tissues carry your bones.
 Let your bones ride along.

 When we finished we rested for a while.
 Then, taking our time, we came up from the floor to do a dance circle.
 Nannette is funny as Pooh, silver smart; her dance was all honey and salt and juicy fruit.
 Ric’s was wind and wishes and chacha.
 I can’t remember what I did.
 What a great circle.
-At the end I felt, as I almost always do, that two hours had flown by taking my anxiety with them.
+Two hours flew by taking my anxiety with them.
 Moving together with other marvelous practitioners is entirely revitalizing.
-I savored, and still savor, that jewel of a morning on the Cape.
+I still savor that jewel of a morning.